Silberweich/ITCS428-noninstant-ms/README.md

 - No security, user can request any message as long as they know the username
 - ***Server***:
   - Server run constantly, waiting for TCP connection on (IP, port)
-    - server send or receive message
+    - server send(by client request) or receive message
     - once there is a request, server reads a JSON file for all matching `to`.
 Then send those data.
 Find a way to clear all the memory afterward?
 - ***Client***:
   - Client will not store any persistent data